root-project/web/manual/first_steps_with_root/index.md

 ### Executing demos with demos.C

-There are a lot of demos available in the `demos.C` macro.
+There are a lot of demos available in the {% include tutorial name="demos" %} macro.

-To execute the `demos.C` macro at the ROOT prompt, type:
+To execute the {% include tutorial name="demos" %} macro at the ROOT prompt, type:

 ```
 root[0] .x demos.C